 The way I see it, there are two very important indicators for success in relation to human fitness: 1) variety of movement and, 2) workout dynamism.
 There is nothing more boring than just sitting or standing in the same spot at a gym for 30-40 minutes (i.e. on a piece of cardio equipment).
 I mean, not everyone likes Orange Theory, okay?!

-Variety of Movement
+Variety of movement

 The result?
 The Kettlebell workout not only elicited significantly higher levels of total calorie expenditure, but participants were in a fat burning zone longer and consumed greater levels of oxygen when compared to the bike workout.
-Long story short, when we throw weights and different time combinations into a workout, our body benefits far more than staying in one spot on a piece of cardio equipment.
+Long story short, when we throw weights and different time combinations into a workout, our bodies benefit far more than staying in one spot on a piece of cardio equipment.

 Let’s get to that second word right away, dynamism.
 It is defined as “being characterized by vigorous activity and progress”, and when you read that I hope in your mind you put extra emphasis on vigorous activity and progress.
 Think energy, power, drive, ambition, spirit, all those good things, and there you have dynamism.

 As a trainer, I oftentimes see people come into the gym and spend a couple hours going from machine to machine at a lackadaisical pace, or even worse, sitting and texting.
 For some people, this is very therapeutic and what they’re looking for in their workout, and that’s great, we are all different.
 But, as we started this article on the notion of burning calories and fat, this is the least effective method of training for that; therefore, I am unapologetically anti-machine hopping with phone in hand.